In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 How I Got a Suspended Facebook Ad Account Payment Method Re-Enabled After 4 Years of Suspension

-I keep contacting the Facebook ads team weekly, monthly, and for years.
+I have been contacting the Facebook Ads team weekly, monthly, and for years.
 I never mind their decision not to re-activate the payment methods on each occasion.

 At one point, on December 16th, 2016, I got a reply with a line in one of the emails that read, “